-different geometric configurations, quantum systems and boundary conditions (see for instance [8, 9, 36, 40] and references therein for a review on the subject).
+The Casimir effect is undoubtedly one of the most interesting physical phenomena predicted by quantum field theory.
+Since the seminal work of Casimir in 1948 [12], interest on the subject, and more generally on the influence that external conditions have on a quantum system, has steadily increased.
+In fact the literature regarding the Casimir effect has grown not only in the number of works produced but also in its scope.
+When it was first theoretically predicted in [12], the Casimir effect focused simply on the attraction between two perfectly conducting neutral plates.
+Since then the Casimir effect has been studied for a plethora of different geometric configurations, quantum systems and boundary conditions (see for instance [8,9,39,43] and references therein for a review on the subject).
 One of the most interesting and widely analyzed geometric configurations is the piston geometry which was first introduced by Calvalcanti in [13].
-While one can find a number of specific piston configurations throughout the literature ([4, 14, 15, 16, 30, 31, 33, 34, 35, 37, 38] represents a, necessarily incomplete, list of examples), the most general one can be described as consisting of two compact manifolds, referred to as chambers, possessing a common boundary of co-dimension one representing the piston.
+While one can find a number of specific piston configurations throughout the literature ([4,15-17,32,33,36-38,40,41] represents a, necessarily incomplete, list of examples), the most general one can be described as consisting of two compact manifolds, referred to as chambers, possessing a common boundary of co-dimension one representing the piston.

 The reason for the widespread interest enjoyed by piston configurations lies mainly in the following important feature: In general calculations of the Casimir energy for quantum systems propagating in a given geometric configuration and subject to suitable boundary conditions lead, by the very nature of the phenomenon, to divergent quantities.
 In this case one is confronted with the non-trivial task of extracting, from these divergent results, meaningful physical information about the Casimir effect.
 In the case of piston configurations these problems are somewhat mitigated.
 In fact, while the Casimir energy of pistons might be divergent, the Casimir force acting on the piston itself is, is many instances, a well-defined quantity.
-In this regard, it is worth pointing out that piston configurations with non-vanishing curvature can have a divergent Casimir force acting on the piston [23, 24, 25].
+In this regard, it is worth pointing out that piston configurations with non-vanishing curvature can have a divergent Casimir force acting on the piston [25-27].
 The Casimir force acting on a piston depends not only on the specific geometry of the piston configuration but also on the boundary conditions that are imposed on the quantum field.
 In fact the Casimir force acting on a piston of a specific geometry can vary substantially as the boundary conditions are changed.
 For this reason, a precise and comprehensive analysis of the influence that the boundary conditions have on the Casimir force is of paramount importance for a deeper understanding of the Casimir effect.
 Studying the effect that boundary conditions have on the Casimir force on pistons is not only of theoretical significance but it could also shed some light on the Casimir effect of quantum systems consisting of real, as opposed to idealized, materials.
 In fact, suitable boundary conditions can be utilized to describe physical properties of real materials.
-Some results regarding the Casimir effect with general boundary conditions have been obtained, for instance, in [3] in the ambit of parallel plates and in [20, 21, 22] in regards to piston configurations.
-It is important to mention, for completeness, that real materials could be modeled by smooth potentials with compact support rather than boundaries (see e.g. [1, 5, 27, 26, 19]).
+Some results regarding the Casimir effect with general boundary conditions have been obtained, for instance, in [3] for the case of parallel plates and in [22-24] in regards to piston configurations.
+It is important to mention, for completeness, that real materials could be modeled by smooth potentials with compact support rather than boundaries (see e.g. [1,5,20,28,29]).